Amplitude-Developer-Docs/amplitude-dev-center/includes/editions-growth-enterprise-with-accounts.md

 !!! info "Feature availability"

-    This feature is available in Growth and Enterprise accounts with the [Accounts add-on](https://help.amplitude.com/hc/en-us/articles/115001765532).
+    This feature is available in accounts with a Growth or Enterprise plan with the [Accounts add-on](https://help.amplitude.com/hc/en-us/articles/115001765532).